 1. Click the Price Sheet Inventory dropdown and select Apply to these specific inventory items.

 2. Click the checkbox next to any items and options that should be included in this price sheet.
 Click all if all inventory should be included.

 3. Click Add These Options.

-– To remove an option from a price sheet, click X.
+To remove an option or product from a price sheet, click X.

-Once you select specific inventory for a price sheet, you can adjust the retail price and net rate or commission.
+Once you select specific inventory and products for a price sheet, you can adjust the retail price and net rate or commission.
 You can also track contract and contract retail values.

 1. To override the retail price of inventory for all users that are assigned this price sheet, enter a new price in the Retail field (1).